 In the autumn of 1858, when he was about fifteen, William wrote to Ware from Woolwich, where his training ship, the Venus, lay moored off Charlton Pier.
 His two letters are profoundly moving testaments to the respect and affection in which he held his former protector and mentor.
 He reported that he was getting on well, that he liked the ship and that he liked it more as every day passed.
 He also asked Ware to send him some reading material: a book, perhaps, or an issue of The Leisure Hour.
 He also requested some stamps for the letters he was planning to write to his siblings.

 William appeared to have lost contact with Edward.
 He did not know where his brother was at the time, and he was sure that his brother would not know where he was.
 He also expressed disappointment at receiving no answer to either of the two letters he had written to Mary.
 Nor had she visited him in Woolwich, which left him wondering if she might be ill.
 He was anxious for news of her.

 How Ware knew this — he was in London and William was in the Gulf of Aden — is an interesting question.
-And the answer to the question is interesting too … TO BE CONCLUDED.
+And the answer to the question is also interesting … TO BE CONCLUDED

 Books you may enjoy

 Please note that these are paid links and that as an Amazon Associate I earn from qualifying purchases